drhammed/GDriveOps/README.md

 2. Install Dependencies:

-   By default, gdUpload should install the dependencies.
+   By default, GDriveOps should install the dependencies.
 You can also install them using the `pip` command
    ```python
    pip install google-api-python-client==1.7.2 google-auth==2.14.1 google-auth-httplib2==0.0.3 google-auth-oauthlib==0.4.1 PyMuPDF python-docx
    ```